 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Lanarkshire, click here to find out more!

 Want to be the first to hear about what's happening in Lanarkshire?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Acoustic Cafe Nights is delighted to be hosting the exciting and dynamic duo 'Rain of Animals' on Friday 30th August at the Granary!
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Acoustic Cafe Nights @ The Granary is delighted to welcome Glasgow based bluegrass and acoustic band, The Back Green Singers!